100. Mystery and Meaning: An Introduction to the Study of Religion.

 238. Global Christianities.

 This course explores Christianity outside the United States and Europe.
 Catholic and Protestant Christianities in addition to newer forms of Christianity are included, and case studies are drawn from Africa, Asia and Latin America.
 Pentecostal Christianity (also called Charismatic Christianity) is a particular focus.
 The course considers the conflict and interplay of older forms of Christianity, often part of the inheritance of colonialism, with more recent arrivals; probes the relationship between religion and the processes of globalization; and questions whether any of these forms of Christianity can be described as globalized, and, if so, whether global Christianity resists or supports globalization.
-Satisfies the DIV requirement.
+Also offered in Global Studies.

 272. The Crusades.

-In the Middle Ages, the phrase “taking the cross” was used to describe a variety of military actions, often characterized by religious leaders and others as God’s will.
-These military actions were influenced by and generated new ideological expressions of legitimate religious violence and its targets.
-This course looks at both the crusades to the area known at the time as the “Holy Land,” and the expanded ideology of crusading that underpinned crusading against heretics, Muslims in Spain, Jews, pagans, and others.
-Issues engaged in the course include: motivations of the first and later crusaders; ideas of Christian holy war and just war; Islamicate perceptions of the crusades; pogroms against Jews; the Military Orders such as the Knights Templar; and cultural interaction and non-interaction among western Christians, eastern Christians, and Muslims in the “Latin East.”
+The medieval phrase “taking the cross” described a variety of military actions, often characterized as God’s will.
+They were influenced by and generated new ideological expressions of legitimate religious violence.
+This course looks at crusades to the area known as the “Holy Land,” and the expanded ideology of crusading that underpinned attacks against heretics, Iberian Muslims, Jews, pagans, and others.
+Issues engaged include: crusaders’ motivations; ideas of Christian holy war and just war; Islamicate perceptions of the crusades; pogroms against Jews; the Military Orders such as the Knights Templar; and cultural interaction and non-interaction among western Christians, eastern Christians, and Muslims in the “Latin East.”

 273. Religion and Visual Culture.

-This course considers the interaction between visuality and religion, the role that seeing might play in religious practice and the role that religion might play in visual practice.
-It explores not just the ways that images and objects can embody and communicate meaning, but also how they can elicit powerful responses (e.g. fascination, excitement, faith, desire, or fear) in those that view them, and how they help humans to constitute the worlds that they inhabit.
-To better understand the ways in which seeing and what is seen are part of social history and material culture, the class considers the extent to which vision changes from culture to culture, religion to religion.
-It draws upon case studies from a variety of religious traditions including Hinduism, Islam, Buddhism, Vodou, Christianity, and Neo-Paganism, with possible forays to Papua New Guinea, the Central Desert of Australia, and West Africa.
-Satisfies HUM distribution and DIV requirements.
-Also offered through Asian Studies.
+This course considers the interaction between visuality and religion: the role that seeing might play in religious practice and the role that religion might play in visual practice.
+It explores not just the ways that images and objects can embody and communicate meaning, but also how they can elicit powerful responses (e.g. fascination, excitement, faith, desire, or fear) in those who view them,and how they help humans to constitute the worlds that they inhabit.
+The course draws upon case studies from multiple religious traditions.
+Also offered in Asian Studies.

 282. Indian Epics.